evan-erdos/trail-of-cthulhu/story/act-0/seq-3/scene-0.md

 If the PCs gave their Talisman to the Professor, they can search the area around the ruins for another body.
-Once they have their own Talisman, they can enter the inner circles.[^2]
+Once they have their own Talisman, they can enter the inner circles.[^ruin]

 {% include items/talisman.md %}

+[^face]:
-[^1]: This is the same image that is depicted on the Tendril Medallion.
+    This is the same image that is depicted on the Tendril Medallion.

+[^ruin]:
-[^2]: This is plausible, as there are other students at the ritual.
+	This is plausible, as there are other students at the ritual.